Understanding the Holy Spirit and His Work

-Indeed, Paul commanded the Ephesian church in his letter to “be filled with the Spirit” (Ephesians 5:18) with the sense that they should live under the power of the Spirit on a daily basis.
-It is normative for Christians in the new era to be under the power of the Spirit.
-In his letter, Paul indicated that power and unity in the Christian life and mission comes through the empowerment of the Holy Spirit (Ephesians 3:16).
+Finally, Paul commanded the Ephesian church in his letter to “be filled with the Spirit” (Ephesians 5:18).
+Consequently, you and I should live under the power of the Spirit on a daily basis.
+In fact, it is normative for Christians in the new era to be under the power of the Spirit.
+In his letter, Paul indicated that power and unity in the Christian life and mission come through the empowerment of the Holy Spirit (Ephesians 3:16).
 The purpose of the Holy Spirit’s power is to bring full knowledge of God (Ephesians 3:18) because God’s power extends beyond our imagination (Ephesians 3:20).
 Both Luke and Paul are not talking about a one-time experience—they expect the power of the Holy Spirit to be a normative experience for disciples of Christ in the new era.

 Give monthly, reach the world.